 The National Association of Women Business Owners a national newsletter as well as one specific to Georgia.

-Are you familiar with entrepreneurial ecosystem infrastructure in Austin not included in the article above?
+Are you familiar with entrepreneurial ecosystem infrastructure in Atlanta not included in the article above?
 If so, let us know via a comment below and we will add it to the article.

 Interested in Ecosystem Spotlights of other cities in the USA?